This post was first published in June 2018 and updated in August 2022.

-SOG Super Bowie
+SOG Tech Bowie

 SOG Twitch II

 The Twitch II is an unlikely addition to this list because most of the SOG folders are either expensive, have a tactical bent, or are built like a tank.
 The Twitch is kind of an awkwardly designed folder that doesn’t stand out but offers a ton of value.
 Surprisingly, this is one of the few holdovers from the earlier SOG era.

 SOG SEAL Pup Elite

 The handle is designed to handle (see what I did there?) all types of weather conditions, which is why it’s made from glass-reinforced nylon.
 Texturing and an ergonomic grip keep the knife firmly in the hand.
-It comes with a Kydex and nylon sheath.
+It comes with a Kydex or nylon sheath.